appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

     # Initial admin user email for Appcircle server
     initialUsername: "admin@example.com"
     # Initial admin password - Should contain: min 6 chars, 1 lowercase, 1 uppercase, 1 number
+    # You can create a secret with the password or directly enter the password here
     initialPassword: "superSecretAppcirclePassword1234"
     image:
       # Appcircle keycloak image repository path